brandoncorbin/dead-simple-api/README.md

 # Dead Simple API Starter Kit

-Here's a Node/Express4 starter kit that uses the Dead Simple API Engine http://github.com/brandoncorbin/dead-simple-api-engine
+A Node/Express4 starter kit that uses the Dead Simple API Engine http://github.com/brandoncorbin/dead-simple-api-engine

 ## Overview
 The Dead Simple API Engine is a Node module that allows you to quickly build a maintainable restful API without all the headaches.